swelcher/Security-Automation/Windows Event Collection/README.md

 # Overview
-There were a ton of different configurations available online, but everyone that I tried to utilize, came back with a "too many parameters" error, and I could not find any documentation as to what wecutil was complaining about or any log files to help trouble shoot the issue.
+There were a ton of different configurations available online, but a large majority of them that you try to utilize, came back with a "too many parameters" error, and I could not find any documentation as to what wecutil was complaining about or any log files to help trouble shoot the issue.

 There are a few fields you can change if you do not like the default settings.
 After you have executed the command below, you will